2025–26 Diamond Harbour FC season: Oil India Gold Cup

 Diamond Harbour also participated in the 8th Oil India Challenge Gold Cup held at Duliajan, Assam and fielded mostly their reserve squad for the tournament.
 They started the tournament directly from the quarter-final.

+Sikkim Gold Cup

+Diamond Harbour also participated in the 41st Sikkim Gold Cup held at Paljor Stadium, Gangtok and fielded mostly their reserve squad for the tournament.
+Diamond Harbour started the tournament directly from the pre-quarter-final.